The Weeknd: Pop star changes his name to Abel Tesfaye

 Canadian pop star The Weeknd has reverted to his birth name Abel Tesfaye on his social media accounts.

+In March 2023 Guinness World Records declared him the most popular artist in the world.

-The singer, known for his catchy pop tunes like Blinding Lights, asked his fans on Twitter in April if he should make the change.
+The singer, known for songs like like Blinding Lights, asked his fans on social media in April if he should make the change.

-"ABEL formally known as The Weeknd?" he asked his fans in a tweet that received over one hundred thousand likes.

-The name change comes after the award winning artist revealed he wanted to "kill The Weeknd" to W Magazine.

 As of March 2023, the 33-year-old had 111.4 million monthly listeners on Spotify, and was the first artist to have 100 million monthly listeners on the streaming app.